stealthfox98/llm/README.md

 # LLM-powered projects

-This repo contains some use cases powered by LLMs
+This repo contains some use cases powered by LLMs, such as:
+* SQL Agents
+* Sentiment Analysis
+* Coding assistant

 Common tech stack:
 * Programming language(s): Python, JavaScript